DAF 66: Model chronology

 In 1974 the Dutch Armed Forces commissioned DAF to build a small personnel carrier.
-This car, the YA 66 was an adaptation of the normal 1108cc 66 sedan, with the most apparent change being a roofless, Jeep like body.
+This car, the YA 66 was an adaptation of the normal 1108 cc 66 sedan, with the most apparent change being a roofless, Jeep like body.
 Technically it was very similar, and as such had little to no terrain capacity.
-1201 DAF YA 66s were built.
+1,201 DAF YA 66s were built.
 They were all decommissioned in the early 1990s and sold to the public.

 DAFs in the media

 A white saloon version of the DAF 66 features in the opening credit sequence of series 2 of the British made ITV detective series Van der Valk which was filmed on location in Amsterdam.
 Van der Valk is seen as a passenger in this sequence and the car is subsequently seen in a number of episodes.